Utpal Shanghvi Global School

 Utpal Shanghvi Global School (USGS) is a private school in J.V.P.D Scheme area of, Juhu, Mumbai, India.
-The school follows the SSC state board syllabus ,Cambridge University certified IGCSE syllabus and the International Baccalaureate PYP programme.
+The school follows the SSC state board syllabus, Cambridge University certified IGCSE syllabus and the International Baccalaureate PYP programme.
 In 1994, the school was first in India to get ISO 9001 certification.
-It also offers the International Baccalaureate curriculum.

 Foundation

 Utpal Shanghvi Global School is managed by Juhu Parle Education Society and started in June 1982, with pre-primary and primary divisions following the Maharashtra state board.
 The secondary section of the school commenced the following year in June 1983.
-The curriculum of International General Certificate of Secondary Education (IGCSE) developed by Cambridge International Examinations (CIE) was introduced in 2005.
+The curriculum of International General Certificate of Secondary Education (IGCSE) developed by Cambridge International Examinations (CIE) and the International Baccalaureate PYP programme was introduced in 2005 and 2022 respectively.

 Extra-curricular activities

 The school celebrates its annual function day, Blitzing, in December every year.
 In 2017, around 3000 people, being the school's staff, students, and their parents, arranged and participated in a cleanliness drive on Children's Day supporting the Swachh Bharat Abhiyan.
 Various students of the school have represented in sports competitions on state, national and international levels in table tennis, badminton, judo, and football.